We've rebranded! Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

 Choose lower priced items

 The average customer isn’t going to impulsively spend $1,000 without a second thought.
-That’s why price is one of the most important factors in choosing the right products to use for impulse displays.
+That’s why price is one of the most important factors in choosing the right products to use for cross-sell displays.
 For checkout and point-of-purchase impulse buying, it’s best to keep all products under about $20.
 That way, you can boost purchase values with products that customers are ready to buy without too much consideration.

 Create urgency with a sale